shoval-ba/shoval-ba/README.md

 ### S-wear-store

 A clothing store for women, men, kids and plus size 👚.
-This project is my last project that I wrote.
-In this project I implemented a lot of things that I learned in the course.
-In this project I used 'React' and 'Redux' to the client side and 'TypeScript' to the server side and SQL for the Data-base.
+This project is the last project that I wrote.
+In this project I implemented a lot of things that I learned in the course and used 'React' and 'Redux' to the client side, 'TypeScript' to the server side and SQL for the Data-base.

 ### Pokedex

-This project I wrote with a team member during the course.
-This was a learning project that we learned a lot from this project.
-We learned both kinds of Data-base , Sql and MongoDB , we learned also how to write the server side and the most important we learned how to work with someone else.
+I wrote this project with a team member during the course.
+We learned two kinds of Data-bases, SQL and MongoDB, we also learned how to write the server side and the most importantly, how to cooperate with someone else.

 ### Checkers-game